-- puts other children/adults at risk from their behaviour - demonstrates complete non-compliance - self-exits the school building and/or grounds, - puts themselves at risk from their behaviour - extreme physical aggression towards others - bullying behaviour
+- puts other children/adults at risk from their behaviour - demonstrates complete non-compliance - self-exits the school building and/or grounds, - puts themselves at risk from their behaviour

+- extreme physical aggression towards others - bullying behaviour

 The decision on the appropriate consequence will be made by the Leadership Team and will be dependent on the specific incident.
+An ABC form will be completed.

-If a child receives three of these consequences, the parents will be invited to attend a meeting with the Head of School, class teacher and any other relevant parties to agree a short term behaviour plan which will include a home/school diary (15 school days).
+If a child receives three of these consequences, (within a half term) the parents will be invited to attend a meeting with the Head of School, class teacher and any other relevant parties to agree a short term behaviour plan which will include a home/school diary (15 school days).

-If a child's behaviour continues to cause concern, the following options will be considered: Special Educational Needs will be reviewed, eg. School action, multi agency involvement, managed move to another school, Educational Welfare Officer, involvement of Police Community Support Officers.
+If a child's behaviour continues to cause concern, the following options will be considered: Special Educational Needs will be reviewed, eg. School support, multi agency involvement, managed move to another school, Educational Welfare Officer, involvement of Police Community Support Officers.

 Fixed term exclusion will be used where the school Behaviour Policy is severely breached, where there is persistent disruptive behaviour and lesser consequences are deemed inappropriate.
 Fixed term exclusions may be used if the child is putting other children or adults at risk of harm by their behaviour or if they have caused damage to school property.
 The CEO is the only person who can authorise a fixed term exclusion.
 Please refer to the Exclusion Policy for further information.
+Permanent exclusion is always a last resort.
+A decision to permanently exclude will only be taken if there is a serious breach of the Behaviour Policy; and if allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others in the school.